 Alternatives to Vantablack

 The best alternative I’ve ever used is BLACK 2.0.
-It’s available on Amazon and anyone can buy it.
+It’s available on their official website and anyone can buy it.

 BLACK 2.0 is “created by a group of artists for artists”.
 You can use it in paintings, you can use it to color your furniture, stylize reflectors and lights and more.
 This is the “blackest black” you can buy online.